mickozak/Application-Todo/README.md

-Used technologies: HTML, CSS, JavaScript
+Used technologies: HTML, CSS, JavaScript.